MHD Turbulence: A Biased Review: Introduction

 Because the subject of this review, if not exactly young, is still an active one and no one narrative has been settled as definitive, my exposition will be chronological, rather than logical, viz., I will discuss ideas that have proved to be wrong or incomplete before getting to those that as yet have not---not least because the latter were strongly influenced by, and would not have emerged without, the former.
 One day, there will be a much shorter story told in textbooks, with all intermediate steps forgotten.
-The erudites who already know this history, are uninterested in my prose and just want to skim the essential points and check out the new bits can start by reading \secsref{sec:revised}, \ref{sec:disruption}, \ref{sec:imb_new}, \ref{sec:new_res_theory}, \ref{sec:subvisc}, \ref{sec:decay_rec}--\ref{sec:decay_RMHD}, \ref{sec:dynamo_theory}--\ref{sec:dynamo_scenarios}, and \apsref{app:bband}, \ref{app:2Dspectra}, \ref{app:multi}--\ref{app:rt_variants}, \ref{app:chain_spectrum}--\ref{app:rec_driven}, and \ref{app:stoch_rec}.
+The erudites who already know this history, are uninterested in my prose and just want to skim the essential points and check out the new bits can start by reading \secsref{sec:revised}, \ref{sec:disruption_scale}--\ref{sec:falsifiable}, \ref{sec:imb_new}, \ref{sec:new_res_theory}, \ref{sec:subvisc}, \ref{sec:saffman}, \ref{sec:dynamo_theory}, and \apsref{app:bband}, \ref{app:2Dspectra}, \ref{app:multi}, \ref{app:chain_spectrum}--\ref{app:rec_driven}, and \ref{app:stoch_rec}.
+In \secref{sec:halfway}, there is a summary and discussion of the main takeaways from the material covered up to that point.

 Before proceeding, I would like, by way of a disclaimer, to stress the point that is already made in the title of this piece: this is a thoroughly biased review.
 Rather than merely recycling the truism that there is no such thing as an unbiased review of anything, I am apologising here for this one drawing particularly heavily on published papers in which I myself participated.
 I hope that I might nonetheless be forgiven on the grounds that the lion's share of the credit for those contributions in fact belongs to my co-authors.
 Leaving to more disengaged spectators the task of assigning to these works their true measure of (in)significance, perhaps as minor flecks of colour on the vast canvas of MHD turbulence theory, I will instead present this subject as I see it at the moment, with those flecks in the foreground.